 [Section 9 amended by No. 32 of 1994 s.
 3(2).]

-10. Meetings of the Board and disclosure of interest
+10. Meetings of Board and disclosure of interest

 (1) The chairman may, and shall whenever so requested by the Minister or by not less than 2 members, convene a meeting of the Board to be held at a time and place determined by the chairman.